Tips for Talking to Your Doctor

 You may want to ask if your problem could be related to other health issues or to medication you may be taking.

 Don’t ask for sleeping pills.
 Instead, ask if you should consult a sleep specialist or go to a sleep clinic.
-If your doctor has cost information about these options, ask him/her to share that with you.
+If your doctor has cost information about these options, ask for it.

 Finally, ask for your doctor’s recommendations about how to proceed.

-Your doctor will probably ask about your usual sleep-wake schedule, including details about when you go to bed, how long it takes to fall asleep, when you wake up in the morning and naps during the day.
+Your doctor will probably ask about your usual sleep-wake schedule, including details about when you go to bed, how long it takes to fall asleep, when you wake up in the morning and whether you take naps during the day.
 In addition, you may be asked about these factors:

 - sleep environment characteristics